10 Best Rainbow Trout Lures

 Hook Type and Size: Size 8 hooks

-Lure Type: inline spinner
+Lure Type: spinner and spoon

-Hook Type and Size: tandem Mustad hook
+Hook Type and Size: Treble Hook with small barbs

 Lure Type: soft plastic split-tail grubs